josnin/pyjan26/README.md

 ## Copy Static Files
-To specify static files to be copied to the public directory, add them to the STATIC_PATHS variable in your configuration (settings.py):
+To specify static files to be copied to the public directory, add them to the STATIC_PATH_PATTERNS variable in your configuration (settings.py):

-# Copy Static files
-# can make use of Wildcards available in glob()
+can make use of Wildcards available in glob()
 ```python
 STATIC_PATH_PATTERNS = [
     "assets/*.css",